 Since your partner does not suspect anything, her reaction is guaranteed to be priceless.

 And considering that your photographer is secretly tucked away, there will not be any (distracting) camera awareness.
 Paparazzi proposals often result in the ultimate surprise and, by extension, very emotional documentation.
 A few minutes after she says “Yes,” your photographer will approach you both to document your first steps, kisses, and lifts as newly engaged.

 What are the challenges of making a paparazzi proposal?

-Paparazzi proposals necessitate precise planning since your Paris proposal photographer will be hidden and cannot communicate with you.
+Paparazzi proposals necessitate precise planning since your photographer will be hidden and cannot communicate with you.

-There is a slight chance of a random tourist photo-bombing your proposal, as in any busy city.
+There is a slight chance of a random tourist photo-bombing your engagement, as in any busy city.
 For paparazzi-style documentation, we highly recommend adding an associate to manage crowds.

 Since you won’t have the excuse of a scheduled photoshoot, you’ll need to cleverly get your partner to look fabulous and show up on time without giving away the surprise.

-How does it work to propose during a couple photo shoot?
+How does it work to propose during an engagement photo shoot?

-We're big fans of proposing as part of a planned Paris photoshoot.
+We’re big fans of proposing as part of a planned Paris engagement photo shoot.
 Why?
-Simple: you'll get most of the benefits of a paparazzi proposal without the risks.
+Simple: you’ll get most of the benefits of a paparazzi proposal without the risks.

 While your partner may suspect an engagement, she’ll not know if, when, where, or how.
 When coming to Paris, it’s easy to convince your soulmate to do a fun travelshoot without revealing your intentions.